 Step Two: Meet with our Minister to discuss these requirements and also your interests, issues, and/or concerns about joining our congregation.
 You should find our Minister friendly, helpful, interested, and generally very flexible with regard to resolving any issues that you may have.

 Step Three: You may find it of value to you to attend any of a number of UU orientation programs.
-Our Director of Lifespan Religious Education and our Minister will be happy to make you aware of any educational opportunities and upcoming orientation programs happening here at the church or offered by the New England Region staff.
-There are also educational opportunities available on-line at the Unitarian Universalist Association website (UUA.org)
+Our Director of Religious Exploration and our Minister will be happy to make you aware of any educational opportunities and upcoming orientation programs happening here at the church or offered by the New England Region staff.
+There are also educational opportunities available online at the Unitarian Universalist Association website (UUA.org)